-Mr. Steinert, our Chief Executive Officer, is our Chairman.
+Mr. Steinert, our Executive Chairman, is also the Chairman of our Board of Directors.
 Mr. Steinert has authority, among other things, to call and preside over meetings of our Board of Directors and set meeting agendas.
-As a result of Mr. Steinert's extensive history with and knowledge of CarGurus, he is able to provide valuable insight and help ensure that the Board of Directors and management act with a common purpose.
-The Board of Directors has not appointed a lead independent director.
-As a result, if Mr. Steinert is not present at a meeting of the Board of Directors, the Board of Directors would appoint one independent director to chair such meeting.
+As a result of Mr. Steinert's extensive history with and knowledge of CarGurus, he is able to provide valuable insight and help ensure that our Board of Directors and management act with a common purpose.
+Our Board of Directors has not appointed a lead independent director.
+As a result, if Mr. Steinert is not present at a meeting of our Board of Directors, our Board of Directors would appoint one independent director to chair such meeting.
+Effective as of Mr. Steinert's resignation as our Chief Executive Officer and Mr. Trevisan's appointment as such, the roles of Chairman and Chief Executive Officer are no longer combined.
+We have not established a policy as to whether or not the roles of Chairman and Chief Executive Officer should be separate or combined.

 We have a Chair for each committee of our Board of Directors.
-The Chair of each committee is expected to report annually to our Board of Directors on the activities of the committee for which he or she serves as the Chair.
-Our Board of Directors delegates substantial responsibilities to the committees, which report their activities and actions back to the Board of Directors.
+Our Board of Directors delegates substantial responsibilities to the committees, which regularly report their activities and actions back to our Board of Directors.
 We believe our board and committee leadership structure provides an appropriate allocation of roles and responsibilities for our company at this time because it strikes an effective balance of the participation of management and independent leadership in the proceedings of our Board of Directors.